You might think wool in the desert just isn't meant to be. This group of friends found something different.

-Check into our airbnb!
+Step One: check into our Airbnb!
 There are many ways to experience Joshua Tree.
 Airbnb has a range of thoughtfully decorated properties nestled in the land.
 Each space contributes to a unique experience in the desert and are a great option for those in the mood for something more comfortable than camping.

 We headed into town to check out the many artists and tastemakers who have made the high desert home, selling their goods in curated shops that open on weekends or by appointment.

 Our first stop was Shop On The Mesa, a perfect place for artisan apothecary, ceramics, textiles, and special handmade items.
 They have a great selection of vintage clothes and hand selected rugs.

 We also stopped by Janelle Pietrzak’s Yucca Valley brick and mortar shop and studio: All Roads.
 A perfect place to shop local gifts in the high desert.
 Janelle is a Yucca Valley based textile artist who uses fiber to create objects, site specific installations and custom furniture.

 We then headed to The Station to pick up a funky souvenir.
 We didn’t leave before stopping next door to grab a bottle of, in our humble opinions, the best olive oil around at Wonder Valley Olive Oil.

 The park is named for the pointy Joshua trees native to the Mojave Desert, so named by the Mormons who say the tree’s shape reminded them of the biblical story of Joshua raising his hands to the heavens.